2024 Best Engineering Science Schools in the New England Region

 Top New England Region Schools in Engineering Science

-Dartmouth College is a wonderful option for students pursuing a degree in engineering science.
-Located in the town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.
-This college ranks 1st out of 17 colleges for overall quality in the state of New Hampshire.
+Dartmouth College is a great choice for students interested in a degree in engineering science.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a moderately-sized student population.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.